U.S. Urges Iran To Engage In Dialogue After European Powers Back Off Censure Plan

 "We have stated very clearly that what we are prepared to do is to engage in constructive dialogue.
 That is the offer that's been on the table," Price said.

-Tensions have soared since the administration of former U.S. President Donald Trump in 2018 withdrew the United States from the nuclear accord with Iran and reimposed crippling economic sanctions to force Iran to renegotiate the pact.
+Tensions have soared since 2018 when the administration of former U.S. President Donald Trump withdrew the United States from the nuclear accord with Iran and reimposed crippling economic sanctions to force Iran to renegotiate the pact.

 Iran retaliated by rolling back a number of key commitments to the deal.